vananhmai-DA/Financial-performance-dashboard-PowerBI/README.md

 ![Cost and Category Analysis](images/Cost%20analysis.png)

 **Key insight:**
+The cost structure shows that COGS and OPEX are the two main expense groups.
+COGS accounts for 6.71M, or 50.67% of total expenses, while OPEX accounts for 5.60M, or 42.31%.
+Interest and tax only accounts for 0.93M, meaning the main cost pressure comes from core business operations rather than financing or tax-related items.

+Across the year, COGS stayed higher than OPEX in most months, which confirms that production-related costs were the largest layer affecting profitability.
+The top cost drivers also show that Labor is the biggest cost item at 4.5M, followed by Payroll at 1.8M and Equipment at 1.3M.
+This suggests that people and operating capacity are the main sources of cost pressure.

+The cost ratio trend shows that both COGS ratio and OPEX ratio increased from Q1 to Q3 before decreasing in Q4.
+This means cost pressure peaked around Q3 and improved toward the end of the year.
+However, because the overall expense ratio remained high at 75.43%, cost control is still an important priority.

+The optimization detail shows that variable costs such as Marketing, Materials, Packaging, and Shipping can be optimized first because they are more flexible.
+In contrast, Labor, Payroll, and Equipment should be reviewed carefully because they are semi-fixed or fixed costs and may directly support business operations.

-After identifying cost pressure as a key issue, the cost analysis shows that COGS and OPEX are the main expense groups.
-COGS reached 6.71M, while OPEX reached 5.60M.
-The largest cost drivers are Labor, Payroll, and Equipment, which are related to people and operating capacity.
-Therefore, the company should not cut costs blindly.
-Instead, it should optimize flexible costs such as Marketing, Materials, Packaging, and Shipping first, and carefully review Labor, Payroll, and Equipment based on productivity, utilization, and contribution to revenue.
+Therefore, the key finding from this page is that the company should not cut costs blindly.
+The better approach is to optimize flexible costs first, then review major people and capacity-related costs based on productivity, utilization, and contribution to revenue.

 ## 8. Conclusion and Strategic Recommendations